enewhuis/liquibook/README_ORDER_ENTRY.md

 Most requests can be spelled out or abbreviated to their first character.
 Parameters accepted by each request will be explained later in this document.
 Requests are not case sensitive.
-Even though they are shown here in all CAPS a BUY request may be entered as BUY, buy, b, or even Buy.
+Even though they are shown here in ALL CAPS a BUY request may be entered as BUY, buy, b, or even Buy.
 <pre>
 * BUY or B      : Enter a new order to buy a security.